jedgusse/collaborative-authorship/README.md

 # Data

-Aside from a number of exceptions, the pool of texts subjected to quantitative analysis in the thesis roughly derive from two main databases.
+The pool of texts subjected to quantitative analysis in the thesis roughly derive from two main databases.

 ## Brepols Library of Latin Texts